With these tips and tricks from seasoned menu planners, you can eat better and save money.By Mayo Clinic Staff

 - Calendar check.
 Determine what nights you'll have time to cook and what nights you'll only have time to reheat leftovers.

 - Look for sales.
 What's on sale this week at the supermarket?

 - Shop your pantry.
-That can of beans in the back of the cabinet could be the starting point for any number of healthy meals.
+That can of beans at the back of the cabinet could be the starting point for any number of healthy meals.

 - Think seasonal.
 What fresh produce is available this time of year?
 Is it salad season or soup weather?